 Still, everyone’s different.
 If you find that even a short nap taken anytime after 2pm makes it harder to nod off at night, or if you’ve been struggling with chronic insomnia, don’t do it.
 Experiment with different times and lengths to find the naps that leave you feeling refreshed and replenished, but that still let you sleep at bedtime.

 Eat Healthy Foods to Promote Sleep

 You probably know that steering clear of caffeine in the hours leading up to bedtime can significantly up your odds for having a good night’s sleep.
 (But in case you didn’t, it takes around six hours for caffeine to clear out of your system.
 So if you’re shooting for a 10pm bedtime, cut off the java by 2pm.)

-But sleeping well isn’t just about avoiding the wrong foods or drinks.
+But sleeping well isn’t just about avoiding the wrong foods or drinks when eating before bed.
 Certain edibles can actually help you sleep even better, like these:

-- Bananas: When you’re craving something sweet before you turn in, reach for one of the yellow fruits, which are rich in muscle-relaxing minerals like potassium and magnesium.
+- Bananas: When you’re craving something sweet before you turn in, reach for one of the yellow fruits.
+Bananas before bed provide rich muscle-relaxing minerals like potassium and magnesium.
 Bananas also contain the amino acid tryptophan, which breaks down into melatonin and serotonin (both important neurochemicals for sleep regulation) in the brain.

 - Low-fat cottage cheese: If you suffer from nighttime heartburn, snacking on high-protein, low-fat foods like cottage cheese before bed can help fight acid reflux.
 It’s also loaded with calcium, which helps regulate your body’s production of melatonin.